What Is Disaster Recovery Planning A Complete Guide

 | A structured, documented plan for IT restoration after a major incident. | To minimize downtime and data loss for critical IT systems. | Technology, data, and infrastructure at an alternate site. | Cyberattacks, hardware failure, natural disasters, human error, significant software bugs. |

-This table neatly lays out the core mission of a DRP: getting the technology back online.
-However, there's another crucial distinction you'll absolutely need to master for your certification exams, particularly in areas like IT Service Management (ITSM) or project management (PMP).
+This table shows the mission of a DRP: restoring technology.
+However, there is another distinction you must know for certification exams, especially in IT Service Management (ITSM) or project management (PMP).

 DRP vs. Business Continuity: What's The Difference?